erengazioglu/42-so_long/README.md

 ### Compilation

+You need to download [minilibx-linux](https://github.com/42paris/minilibx-linux) first:
+- make sure you're in the root directory of this repository,
+- run `https://github.com/42paris/minilibx-linux.git minilibx-linux` on your terminal,
+- run `make -C minilibx-linux` (or `cd minilibx-linux && make`).

-Running `make` will compile both the mandatory version and the bonus one.
+After that, if you type `make` in the root directory (where the makefile is), it will compile both the mandatory version and the bonus one.
-If you want to compile them separately: `make so_long` or `make bonus`.
+If you want to compile them separately, run either `make so_long` or `make so_long_bonus`.

 ### Running

 The program (`so_long` or `so_long_bonus`) expects 1 argument only: the relative filepath to the game map.
 Examples:
 - `so_long assets/maps/subject-1.ber` (will run the first example in the subject pdf)
-- `so_long_bonus assets/maps/bonus/bonus-01.ber` (will run a map with all bonus features)
+- `so_long_bonus assets/maps/bonus/complete-1.ber` (will run a map with all bonus features)
-- `so_long assets/maps/bonus/bonus-01.ber` (will crash because of bonus tiles not being handled by the mandatory-only version)
+- `so_long assets/maps/bonus/complete-1.ber` (will crash because of bonus tiles not being handled by the mandatory-only version)

 ### Testing